-More than nine out of every 10 clients at Bluepath Capital Management are individuals without a high net worth.
-However, the firm also works with high-net-worth individuals and charitable organizations.
+Most Nicholas Wealth Management clients do not have a high net worth.
+However, the firm also works with some high-net-worth individuals too.

 - Portfolio management